-- Misuse, alteration, or falsification of documents, including learning plans and timesheets - Unauthorized or improper use of University equipment, services and facilities - Harassing, coercing, and intimidating behavior - Obstruction or disruption of teaching - Criminal activity - Failure to comply with an order from a legitimate university authority and failure to attend required meetings called by university faculty or administration such as Academic Committee Meetings and Field Evaluation Meetings

-- Threatening behavior and verbal abuse - Inappropriate relationships - Inability to secure, sustain, or perform satisfactorily in a field placement - Other behaviors determined to be unprofessional conduct towards colleagues, faculty, staff and/or clients
+- Misuse, alteration, or falsification of documents, including learning plans and timesheets. - Unauthorized or improper use of University equipment, services and facilities - Harassing, coercing, and intimidating behavior - Obstruction or disruption of teaching - Failure to comply with an order from a legitimate university authority and failure to attend required meetings called by university faculty or administration - Threatening behavior and verbal abuse - Inappropriate relationships - · Inability to secure, sustain, or perform satisfactorily in a field placement - Other behaviors determined to be unprofessional conduct towards colleagues, faculty, staff and/or clients.

-1.04 Programs of Study
+1.4 Programs of Study

 Students are admitted to the full-time, extended study, or advanced standing program of study.
 The admissions and degree requirements are the same for full-time and extended study students.
+It is strongly recommended that applicants who will be employed more than 20 hours per week select one of the part time program options.

-Advanced Standing Program.
+Advanced Standing Program

 Advanced standing students complete the MSSW program (37 semester hours) on a full-time or part-time basis beginning in the summer term.
 Full- time advanced standing students complete the program in 3 semesters.
 Part-time advanced standing students generally complete the program in 5 to 6 semesters.
+These students only complete the concentration year field practicum.

-Full-time Program.
+Full-time Program

 The full-time program of study begins in the fall semester.
-Students complete the full-time program (60 semester hours) in two years, or four (4) semesters of full-time study.
-They complete the generalist curriculum during the first year and the concentration curriculum in the second year.
+Students complete the fulltime program (60 semester hours) in two years, or four (4) semesters of full-time study.
+They complete two field placements.
+They complete their first placement as part of the generalist curriculum during the first year and their second placement as part of the concentration curriculum in the second year.

-Extended Study Program.
+Extended Study Program

 The extended study program (60 semester hours) allows students to complete the MSSW degree in three or four years depending on individual needs.
 The program begins in the fall semester.
 Students generally take two years to complete the generalist coursework and field and one or two years to complete the concentration coursework and field.
 The generalist coursework and field must be completed before beginning the concentration coursework and field.
+These students will complete both a generalist and concentration field placement as outlined in their program of study.